Pitirim Sorokin: American Sociological Association

 Pitirim A. Sorokin served as the 55th President of the American Sociological Association.
 His presidential status did not come easily, as many of his peers found his election to be long overdue.
 Sorokin in 1952 lost the election to Florian Znaniecki, and was not given the customary second nomination.
 In 1963 after the influence from his former students and other high rank sociologists, he became the first write in nominated sociologist to be elected as president with 65% of the vote.

 One of Sorokin's popular works was his presidential address, which was titled "Sociology of Yesterday, Today, and Tomorrow".
-In this address Sorokin talked a lot about sociologies' transformation from discovery to investigation.
+In this address Sorokin talked a lot about sociology's transformation from discovery to investigation.
 A lot of sociologists at the time are beginning to refine older theories and works, while adapting to growth in society.
 Sorokin himself worked to verify the methods of preceding sociologists, while taking a look into the future of sociology and in what aspects it could grow and be influenced.
 He acknowledged how sociology was now viewed as meaningful and a "realm of reality".
 Some influences of sociology Sorokin looked at was cultural systems, social systems, and individuals who create, realize and exchange.

 Major impacts on influential figures

 Sorokin impacted the historian Allan Carlson.
 He agreed with Sorokin and his disapproval of communism.
 Carlson also considered himself pro-family and agreed with Sorokin's views on how a family's most ideal environment is living in intimate, small village-like towns.

 Sorokin also impacted the forty-eighth vice president, Michael Pence, who quoted him while defending his failed House Resolution, the Marriage Protection Amendment in 2006, when there were same-sex marriage debates.
 Pence stated, "Marriage matters according to the researchers.
 Harvard sociologist Pitirim Sorokin found that throughout history, the societal collapse was always brought about following the advent of the deterioration of marriage and family”.

+In 1942, Rushton Coulborn and W. E. B. Du Bois praised Sorokin, describing him as one of their great contemporary social scientists.

 Sorokin wrote president John F. Kennedy in 1961 when the United States were at a peak level of friction with Russia.
-In his letter, Sorokin expressed himself as knowledgable in interacting with communist leaders.
+In his letter, Sorokin expressed himself as knowledgeable in interacting with communist leaders.
 He also attempted to call for no war, as he believed none of the underlying issues would be solved until "mutual relationships be replaced by real friendly relationships".
 He also calls for Kennedy to refer to his sociological work "Mutual Convergence of the United States and the U.S.S.R. to the Mixed Sociocultural type" to help his decision on war and what to do with the relationship between the United States and Russia.